-HRAs and New "SmartChoice for Business" Tool
+HRAs and "SmartChoice for Business" Tool

 As of January 2020, there are now two types of Health Reimbursement Arrangements (HRAs) that DC Health Link employers can offer to help their employees pay health plan premiums.
-In partnership with HBX, Checkbook has developed a new employer-facing tool called "SmartChoice for Business" that allows DC small businesses to weigh their options when it comes to providing a health benefit.
-Specifically, the tool estimates and compares the costs of 1) offering health coverage through the DC Health Link Small Business Marketplace; 2) offering an HRA that employees can use to buy insurance on the DC Health Link Individual & Family Marketplace; and 3) raising wages.
+In partnership with HBX, Checkbook has developed an employer-facing tool called "SmartChoice for Business" that allows DC small businesses to weigh their options when it comes to providing a health benefit.
+Specifically, the tool estimates and compares the costs of 1) offering health coverage through the DC Health Link Small Business marketplace; 2) offering an HRA that employees can use to buy insurance on the DC Health Link Individual & Family marketplace; and 3) raising wages.
 The tool provides employer users with estimates of the employer's contribution costs and the employees' health insurance premium costs under the three benefit options.
 In addition to this resource, employees have access to a separate HRA Affordability Tool on dchealthlink.com to determine if an HRA offered to them would be considered affordable.

-For questions regarding the logistics of submitting provider data, Plan Match, or how to submit updated formulary data, please contact Andy Duff (aduff@cssresearch.org) and copy HBX's Plan Management team at carrier.hbxinquiries@dc.gov and the Health Benefit Exchange Authority Plan Management Assistant Director Kenneth Taylor (Kenneth.Taylor2@dc.gov).
+For questions regarding the logistics of submitting provider data, Plan Match, or how to submit updated formulary data, please contact Andy Duff (aduff@cssresearch.org) and copy HBX's Plan Management team at carrier.hbxinquiries@dc.gov.